-Make sure employees are aware of the audit date and know the “language” of their role as based on their responsibility in the SMS program.
+Make sure employees are aware of the audit date and know the “language” of their role as based on their responsibility in the SMS.
 Not only will this help your audit, but it will give employees confidence by providing something to lean on should they interact with the auditor.

 Or, if it’s your first audit or you don’t feel quite prepared: simply relax.
 Focus.
 Accomplish as much as possible until the date of the audit, but don’t rip your hair out.

-Different auditors will stress different concerns about an SMS program.
-No two auditor will have the exact same audit findings.
+Different auditors will stress different concerns about an SMS.
+No two auditors will have the exact same audit findings.
 Don’t be surprised therefore when your current audit findings look different from your last audit.

 As stressful as they can be, it's important to remember that audits are beneficial.
-For one, they act as a valuable and objective reference point for assessing the health of your program.
+For one, they act as a valuable and objective reference point for assessing SMS performance.
 Thus, audits are a natural catalyst for improvement.

-Moreover, they force safety managers/teams to “get their SMS act” together and rigorously stay on top of the aviation SMS program.
+Moreover, audits force safety managers/teams to “get their SMS act” together and rigorously stay on top of the aviation SMS, especially the documentation!